 - 1. The partnership wants to make special allocations (for example, deductions for intangible drilling costs or depreciation). - 2.
 The organization is unsure it meets the conditions to elect out.
 For example, oil and gas property co-owners may have jointly entered into a long-term gas marketing contract.
-An invalid election out means the tax elections made by the individual partners may be invalid because the elections should have been made at the partnership level. - 3.
+An invalid election out means the tax elections made by the individual partners may be invalid because the elections should have been made at the partnership level.
+In addition, the penalty for failing to file a partnership return when one is required can be expensive (the penalty is explained later in this key issue).
+For these reasons, a good rule of thumb is: "If in doubt, don't try to elect out." - 3.
 The partners want to use a different accounting method than they use themselves.
 (Setting up a partnership allows the partnership to select its own method of accounting.)